 Viewing the town from a nearby mountainside further portrayed that small mountain village with the almost-too-huge cathedral in the center.
 You can truly see how small it is.

 We reflected on the past few days that we’ve spent walking around town, people-watching in the town square, and hiking the surrounding mountains.
 It included a lot of men wearing hats walking around or hanging out on the park benches or the chairs outside of bars and cafes.
 The normal life of women in their Sunday dresses having coffee and chatting in and outside of cafes, and children running around the streets.
-It is the laid back attitude.
-Their going about their daily lives without a hint of being self-conscious about it.
+It is the laid-back attitude.
+They are going about their daily lives without a hint of being self-conscious about it.
 It is that which cannot be made up.

-This town truly is the authentic, small town gem.
-For us the most beautiful part of the gem is the stonesetting, the natural beauty of the valley and surrounding mountains in which the town is set.
+This town truly is the authentic, small-town gem.
+For us, the most beautiful part of the gem is the stone setting.
+The natural beauty of the valley and surrounding mountains in which the town is set is a masterpiece.
 No matter how well we are able to build homes, cathedrals, and villages, nothing can surpass the work of The Great Artist.

 Retired from Corporate America at the age of 43 along with her husband Trinity.
 In 2016 they sold their home to begin a nomadic life of slow travel.
 Bonnie writes of their experience on the road in each country.
 Subscribe to follow her stories here.